ronancpl/DeadlockTracker-plugin/README.md

 ## Observations

-* This program does a static review over the source code.
+* This plugin does a static review over the source code.
 Object interactions are not treated dynamically, here.
 * Script calls are noted as potential deadlock issuers if not treated properly.
-That so, the program informs when a given script handler (e.g., Invocable) runs scripts holding locks.
+That so, the plugin informs when a given script handler (e.g., Invocable) runs scripts holding locks.